 Additionally, prescription drugs like Xanax and Valium are also commonly found in the systems of individuals who die from drug overdose.

 In Florida, there were 2,798 opioid overdose deaths in 2016, with synthetic opioids accounting for 1,566 of those deaths.
 Since the rate of prescription drug abuse has been increasing over the years, and the number of overdose deaths has caught the attention of the public and many state lawmakers, those accused of abusing prescription drugs are facing stricter penalties than ever before.

 While prescription drugs are generally legal, they are still considered a controlled substance, and they are subject to laws and limitations concerning their use and distribution.
-The following are just some of the prescription drug crimes for which The Law Offices of David Golden, P.A. has extensive experience defending clients:
+The following are just some of the prescription drug crimes for which [firm-name] has extensive experience defending clients:

 Under Florida law, doctor shopping occurs when a person seeks to obtain a controlled substance or a prescription and doesn’t tell the doctor that they have received the same prescription from another doctor within the previous 30 days.
 It is also illegal under Florida law to acquire or obtain a controlled substance through fraud, misrepresentation, forgery, deception, or subterfuge.
 A person may be suspected of doctor shopping for a number of reasons, including the following:

 - Making numerous appointments with multiple doctors to discuss the same issues and get the same or similar prescriptions